ShannonHolcroft/ShannonHolcroft/README.md

-Statistics Honours student at the University of Cape Town.
+MSc Biostatistics student at the University of Cape Town.

 <!---